BLUE HARE MAGAZINE

 Wolf Hall

-This BBC2 film adaptation of Hillary Mantel’s novel of the same name charts Thomas Cromwell’s rise to power in the Tudor court.
+This BBC2 film adaptation of Hillary Mantel’s novel of the same name charts Thomas Cromwell’s rise to power in the Tudor court of Henry VIII.
 To use words like “brilliant” or “stunning” is to do this production an injustice.
-The Guardian describes Wolf Hall as “event television, sumptuous, intelligent and serious, meticulous in the detail, but not humourless…” But the real reason to watch it is Mark Rylance, who, as Cromwell, is “hypnotic, understated but totally screen-owning.”
-The Independent agreed: “For those not blessed enough to have caught Mark Rylance on stage – he’s been absent from British theatre since 2013 – this was a rare(ish) chance to catch one of Britain’s finest actors on the screen.”
+The Guardian describes Wolf Hall as “event television, sumptuous, intelligent and serious, meticulous in the detail, but not humourless…” But the real reason to watch Wolf Hall is Mark Rylance, who, as Cromwell, is “hypnotic, understated but totally screen-owning.”

 Jonathan Pryce, Claire Foy, Damien Lewis (of Homeland fame), and a hundred others round out the cast.
 Most of the filming took place on location at some of the finest British medieval and Tudor houses and buildings from Gloucestershire to Kent.
 Watch this after churning through The Tudors to get a fresh, and darker, perspective on Henry VIII.